Books

 |

 Paving Paradise: Is British Columbia Losing Its Heritage?
 1991, 224 pages, 6 1/2" x 9 1/2", text and b/w photographs ISBN 1-895099-90-0 $15 US; $15 Canadian including shipping Winner of the Hallmark Society (Victoria) Award of Merit, 1992.
 A critique, to put it mildly, of recent development trends and attitudes.
-Out of print, although there may still be copies in some bookstores; available through www.abebooks.com. |
+Out of print; available used through www.abebooks.com. |

 |